Either it's on this side or that...

 Blue heron against the backdrop of Volcán Teuhtli

 Xochimilco is the past, the present, and the opportunity: to be a heritage site of sustainability and space of bio-cultural celebration.
 The Tlicuilli Ecological Farm and other projects such as REDES: Ecologic Restoration and Development are reaffirming the importance of the chinampas and their protection.

 Four hours later, the grounds by the adobe house are cleared.
 My pants are dusty and I've got a few red ant bites on my ankles.
 My hands are satisfyingly tired from the hoeing.
 We rest by the fire pit and close our eyes.
 The rumble of the city is there, like always, but for a moment I can lose myself in the symphony of birds, wind, and insects.

 What most visitors know of the chinampas is a glitzy trajinera on an overcrowded canal and all-day drinking parties with loud music blaring.
 This is fine and fun.
 But alongside, what of the great opportunity of ecological perception and collective learning presented by this rich country?

 Efforts that are taking a renewed look at these fields and canals, affirming century-old traditions, and reinvesting in the landscape that has given this Valley so much offer an important inroad for us all.

 What example can these sustainability and conservation projects in Xochimilco set for their chinampa neighbors?
 What model can be shared with city residents who only know that water flows from the tap?
-Could this instill new appreciation for water, food and wildlife throughout the megalopolis?
+Could this instill a new appreciation for water, food, and wildlife throughout the megalopolis?